naihetxi/learngit/readme.txt

-Git is a verGIt is a version control system.
+Git is a distributed  verGIt is a version control system.
 Git is free softare
 Eyryaab